darkvoid-theme/vscode/README.md

 - Search for `darkvoid` and click **Install**.
 - Select **darkvoid** from your theme options (`Ctrl+K Ctrl+T` or search for "Color Theme" in the command palette).

+> Note: Darkvoid Supports Bracket Pair Colorization, Enable it in settings, for better and visually appealing bracket highlights.

 ---

 ## Customizations